mojo8787/mojo8787/README.md

-👋 Hi, I'm Motasem!
-I'm a PhD student in Biological Chemistry, with a focus on microbiology and data analytics.
-I'm also enhancing my skills through learning with OpenAI.
+Motasem Younis: Microbiology PhD & Data Science Enthusiast

+🔬 PhD in Microbiology from Brno, transitioning from traditional biology to data-driven science.

+📊 Proficient in Python, R, and machine learning, with a focus on bioinformatics applications.

-🔬 I've published in nanomedicine and infectious diseases, and am now exploring computational biology for immunological advancements.
+👨‍💻 Published researcher in nanomedicine and infectious diseases, now exploring the frontiers of computational biology.

-💻 Beyond the lab, I explore data science, using Python and R for data analysis and visualization, with a keen interest in bioinformatics.

-🌐 In my free time, I enjoy movies, diverse music genres, and have interests in financial markets and aviation.

-🚀 I aim to apply my diverse skills in data science, contributing to research and technology and blending science, data, and tech for new insights.
+🌟 Embraced AI and ChatGPT post-Dec 2022, significantly enhancing data analysis skills and confidence.

+🔍 Passionate about integrating science and technology to uncover new insights in biological data.

+📈 Active contributor to projects ranging from basic HTML to complex bioinformatics on GitHub.

+💡 Seeking collaborative opportunities at the intersection of microbiology, data science, and AI.

+📧 Reach me at [email address] for discussions and potential collaborations.

 # Publications